parulnith/10-Simple-hacks-to-speed-up-your-Data-Analysis-in-Python/Readme.md

 ## 2. Bringing Interactivity to pandas plots

 **Pandas**  has a built-in `.plot()`  function as part of the DataFrame class.However, the visualisations rendered with this function aren't interactive and that makes it less appealing.
 On the contrary, the ease to plot charts with `pandas.DataFrame.plot()`  function also cannot be ruled out.
 What if we could plot interactive plotly like charts with pandas without having to make major modifications to the code?
-Well, you can actually do that with the help of [**Cufflinks**](https://github.com/santosjorge/cufflinks)  library**.**
+Well, you can actually do that with the help of [**Cufflinks**](https://github.com/santosjorge/cufflinks) library.

 Cufflinks library binds the power of  [**plotly**](http://www.plot.ly/)  with the flexibility of  [pandas](http://pandas.pydata.org/)  for easy plotting.
 Let’s now see how we can install the library and get it working in pandas.